Cobalt Mbuna Care Guide: The Active Little Blue Cichlid

 Can Cobalt Mbuna live with Peacocks?

-In some cases, yes.
+Yes.
 Cobalt Mbuna are mild enough to coexist with milder Peacock species, especially in well-stocked tanks with ample hiding spots.
 They’re actually one of the few mbuna that work in all-male mixed setups with mild Peacocks and other calm Lake Malawi species.
 Monitor interactions carefully and be prepared to rehome if issues arise.

 What are the most popular Cynotilapia variants?